GVI Internships Abroad

 Students that have completed one of our international conservation internships have gone on to work at highly respected conservation organisations like the World Wildlife Fund, the Endangered Wildlife Trust, and the Wildlife Trusts.

-GVI conservation interns learn techniques for surveying habitats and animals, earning their Biological Survey Techniques certificate in the process.
+GVI conservation interns on programs of 8 weeks or longer will learn techniques for surveying habitats and animals, earning their Biological Survey Techniques certificate in the process.
 This qualification is designed by GVI and trains interns in being able to conduct a scientifically rigorous conservation research study in just about any natural habitat.
 Interns also learn how to record this data, and might have an opportunity to learn about data analysis if they choose one of our longer term internships.
 Conservation students looking to complete a research internship abroad will find many opportunities with us.

 GVI offers environmental conservation internships in a diversity of habitats from the South African savannahs, Costa Rican jungles, and Northern Thai forests to tropical islands in the Pacific and Indian Oceans, the beaches of Thailand and Greece, and the vibrant underwater landscapes of Fiji, Mexico, and Seychelles.
 Opportunities are available for interns to work on terrestrial and marine conservation as well as coastal, island and beach, conservation initiatives.